Gastrin-releasing peptide receptor

 Gastrin-releasing peptide (GRP) regulates numerous functions of the gastrointestinal and central nervous systems, including release of gastrointestinal hormones, smooth muscle cell contraction, and epithelial cell proliferation and is a potent mitogen for neoplastic tissues.
 The effects of GRP are mediated through the gastrin-releasing peptide receptor.
 This receptor is a glycosylated, 7-transmembrane G-protein coupled receptor that activates the phospholipase C signaling pathway.
 The receptor is aberrantly expressed in numerous cancers such as those of the lung, colon, and prostate.
-An individual with autism and multiple exostoses was found to have a balanced translocation between chromosome 8 and a chromosome X breakpoint located within the gastrin-releasing peptide receptor gene.
+An individual with autism and multiple exostoses was found to have a balanced translocation between chromosome 8 and an X chromosome breakpoint located within the gastrin-releasing peptide receptor gene.

 The transcription factor CREB is a regulator of human GRP-R expression in colon cancer.

 Activation MOR1D‐GRPR heteromers in the spinal cord mediate the common troublesome opioid-induced itch.